mcsee/Software-Design-Articles/Articles/Opinion/50 Fundamental Advices for Junior Developers/readme.md

 * * *

 Persistence trumps all.
-I would add to that, in order to have persistence you have to enjoy the process.
+I would add to that, to have persistence you have to enjoy the process.
 You have to love that feeling of satisfaction you get from solving a difficult problem, or when you get your "aha!" moments.

 https://x.com/ImRussell_